shashankshovit/DropDown/README.md

   - Bind your callback function with your object of need for your object context
   - This callback method executes with attribue of `selected option value`
   - Refer to examples to get further insight
+- **updateLabel**: On select of a list option, whether to update the display label of dropdown

 # Examples
 1. Basic example passing list options as an array